 The study also revealed that the people who exhibited antisocial behavior in their primary part of life had the sign of abnormality.
 According to Carlisi, these people are “generally capable of reform and go on to become valuable members of society“.

-Carlisi is also hopeful that this study will help us to have better results in the future.
+Carlisi is also hopeful that this study will help us have better future results.
 She says:

 Our findings support the idea that, for the small proportion of individuals with life-course-persistent antisocial behavior, there may be differences in their brain structure that make it difficult for them to develop social skills that prevent them from engaging in antisocial behavior.